rattfieldnz/open-weather/README.md

 <a href="https://robertattfield.com/whatstheweather/" target="_blank">See demo</a>.
 The demo is a work in progress, so please mind the 'minimalistic' design/layout at this stage, and visit it often to check on improvements :).

-<strong>The current version of this plugin is 1.4.0.</strong>
+<strong>The current version of this plugin is 1.5.0.</strong>

 #Instructions

 ##Installation of Required Dependencies
-Before installing, make sure you have also installed the following required dependencies: JQuery, jsonproxy, and URIjs.
+Before installing, make sure you have also installed the following required dependencies: JQuery, ~~jsonproxy, and URIjs~~.
 You can do so via Bower, NPM, or plain old download.

-<strong>Note:</strong> jsonproxy and URIjs only required from version 1.3.0 and up.
+<strong>For version 1.5.0+, jsonproxy was removed as it was constantly down.
+This was used to handle Cross Origin Resource Sharing (CORS) requests especially for HTTPS sites.
+Another more stable solution will be built in at a later date.
+For the time being, https://proxy.hackeryou.com is the proxy being used in this plugin.
+If you would like to know more about CORS, visit https://www.w3.org/TR/cors/.</strong>

 ###Using Bower
 ```
 bower install jquery --save
-bower install jsonproxy --save //this should also install URIjs.
-If not...
-bower install URIjs --save
 ```

 ###Using Node Package Manager (NPM)
 ```
 npm install jquery --save
-npm install jsonproxy --save //this should also install URIjs.
-If not...
-npm install URIjs --save
 ```

 ##Installation of Plugin